FILM: Following Instructions in Language with Modular Methods: Related Work

 A plethora of works have been published on embodied vision and language tasks, such as VLN \citep{anderson2018vision, fried2018speaker, zhu2020vision}, Embodied Question Answering \citep{das2018embodied, gordon2018iqa}, and topics of multimodal representation learning \citep{wang2020language, bisk2020experience}, such as Embodied Language Grounding \citep{prabhudesai2020embodied}.
-On Visual Language Navigation, which is the most comparable to the setting of our work, methods with impressive performances \citet{ke2019tactical, wang2019reinforced, ma2019regretful} have been proposed since the introduction of R2R \citet{anderson2018vision}.
-While far from conquering VLN, these methods have shown up to 61\% success rate on unseen test environments \citet{ke2019tactical}.
+For Visual Language Navigation, which is the most comparable to the setting of our work, methods with impressive performances \citep{ke2019tactical, wang2019reinforced, ma2019regretful} have been proposed since the introduction of R2R \citep{anderson2018vision}.
+While far from conquering VLN, these methods have shown up to 61\% success rate on unseen test environments \citep{ke2019tactical}.

-On the more challenging task of Embodied Instruction Following (EIF), multiple methods have been proposed with differing levels of modularity in the model structure.
+For the more challenging task of Embodied Instruction Following (EIF), multiple methods have been proposed with differing levels of modularity in the model structure.
 As a baseline, \citet{shridhar2020alfred} has presented a Seq2Seq model with an attention mechanism and a progress monitor, while \cite{episodictransformer} proposed to replace to seq2seq model with an episodic transformer.
 These methods take the concatenation of language features, visual features, and past trajectories as input and predict the subsequent action end-to-end.
-On the other hand, \citet{abp, hitut, lwit} modularly process raw language and visual inputs into structured forms, while keeping a separate ``action prediction module'' that outputs low-level actions given processed language outputs.
+On the other hand, \citet{abp, hitut, lwit}

+modularly process raw language and visual inputs into structured forms, while keeping a separate ``action prediction module'' that outputs low-level actions given processed language outputs.
 Their ``action taking module'' itself is trained end-to-end and relies on neural memory that ``implicitly'' tracks all of spatial, progressive, and states of the agent.
 Unlike these methods, FILM's structured language/ spatial representations make reasons for failure transparent and elucidates directions to improve individual components.

 Recently, \citet{blukis2021persistent} has proposed a more modular method with a persistent and structured spatial memory.
 Language and visual input are transformed into respectively high-level actions and the 3D map.
 With the 3D map and high-level actions as input, low-level actions are predicted with a value-iteration network (VIN).
 Navigation goals for the VIN are sampled from a model trained on interaction pose labels from expert trajectories.
 Among all proposed methods for EIF, FILM necessitates the least information (neither low-level instructions nor expert trajectories are needed, although the former can be taken as an additional input).
 Furthermore, FILM addresses the problem of search/ exploration of goal objects.